malloryfreeberg/training-material/topics/transcriptomics/tutorials/rb-rnaseq/tutorial.md

 *Spliced* mappers have been developed to efficiently map transcript-derived reads against genome.

-### TopHat, TopHat2, and HiSat
+### TopHat, TopHat2, and HISAT

-[Tophat](https://bioinformatics.oxfordjournals.org/content/25/9/1105.abstract) was one of the first tools designed specifically to address this problem by identifying potential exons using reads that do map to the genome, generating possible splices between neighboring exons, and comparing reads that did not initially map to the genome agaisnt these *in silico* created junctions:
+[Tophat](https://bioinformatics.oxfordjournals.org/content/25/9/1105.abstract) was one of the first tools designed specifically to address this problem by identifying potential exons using reads that do map to the genome, generating possible splices between neighboring exons, and comparing reads that did not initially map to the genome against these *in silico* created junctions:

 [![TopHat and TopHat2: Mapping RNAseq regions to genome](../../images/tophat.png)](https://bioinformatics.oxfordjournals.org/content/25/9/1105/F1.expansion.html)